 4. Please save the manuscript and the title page as a .doc or .docx file.
 Note that other formats are not accepted.
 The files are to be emailed to email@example.com.
 The manuscript will then be given a unique manuscript number and undergo an initial review to ensure that is fits the scope of our journal and adheres to the formal requirements.

 5. If deemed appropriate for the journal, two or more independent reviewers will be recruited.
 Their assessments will be critically analysed by the designated editor (‘managing editor’), who will make a decision concerning the manuscript.
 The decision will be one of the following:

 All revised submissions are to be submitted via firstname.lastname@example.org.
 In the case of manuscripts for which major revisions are required, the managing editor will decide if the resubmitted manuscript is to be rejected or accepted.
 In some cases, however, the editor may require some further and minor revisions before a final decision is made.

 Preparation for Publication

-If a manuscript is accepted pending major or minor revisions, the author/s must revise it so that it adheres to APA 6th Edition referencing conventions and the style guidelines outlined below (see Vol. 1, Issue 1 as a guide).
+If a manuscript is accepted pending major or minor revisions, the author/s must revise it so that it adheres to the style guidelines outlined below (see Vol. 1, Issue 1 as a guide).
 Please note that JPHE does not offer proof-reading; proof-reading is therefore the responsibility of the author.